 - Physical therapy—sessions may include exercises and heat therapy

 - Surgery—only if all other treatments are not effective

 - Do not overdo sports and other activities.

-- When doing a new activity, gradually increase the intensity and duration of your activity.
+- Do a gradual increase in the intensity and duration of your activity.
 This is very important when you start new sports.

-- Wear properly fitting, protective pads if you play contact sports.
+- Use proper protective pads if you play contact sports.

 - Use proper safety equipment at work.